materight/understandable-ProtoPNet/README.md

 This work exploits the part locations annotations available for two different datasets to provide an objective evalution of the prototypes.
 An additional *diversity regularization* is also introduced to produce more diverse concepts.

-More details on the implementation can be found in the report[TODO].
+More details on the implementation can be found in the [report](report.pdf).

 <table>
     <tr align="center">